JaavLex/parrot-bot/README.md

 - description
 - usage: Exmeple of usage for the command
 - autoMessageDeletion: If true, message will be automatically be destroyed
-- customDescription: If message have custom **markdown** description
+- customDescription: If false, message will not have message have custom **markdown** description
 - run: Function called when command is running

 ## error gestion